lzx1413/AndroidMarkerARDemo/README.md

 ## Usage

-this app can be built with Android Studio 2.3 with NDK support directly. images for calibration and mark are in [images](https://github.com/lzx1413/AndroidMarkerARDemo/tree/master/images).
+this app can be built with Android Studio 2.3 with NDK support directly. images for calibration and marker are in [images](https://github.com/lzx1413/AndroidMarkerARDemo/tree/master/images).

 You should calibrate the mobile camera with this app first and print the marker in the book to show the AR functions.
 There is a video to show the process.